dylanpriceginno/Portfolio/README.md

 ## Work Experience

-### Royal Mail – Network Analyst - Contract from Grayce					April 2023 – Present
+### Network Analyst - Contract from Grayce					April 2023 – Present
-•	Established centralized data within company and built master data sources.
+•	Established centralized data within the company and built master data sources.

 •	Cleaned and aggregated data for use in Data Guru and Supply Chain Guru

 •	Visualized data in PowerBI and prepared reports for major stakeholders

-### DLA Piper – Data Consultant - Contract from Grayce					October 2021 – April 2023
+###  Data Analyst - Contract from Grayce					October 2021 – April 2023

 •	Queried, extracted, cleaned, and transformed data from 41 different offices across the world.